 This is an authentic recipe for Turkish chicken kebabs or tavuk şiş (tah-VOOK’ SHEESH’) because kebabs originated in Turkey.
 How much more authentic can you get than that?

 There are many versions of traditional chicken kebabs and this one features a simple marinade made from plain yogurt or milk, onion, garlic and spices that transforms plain white or dark meat chicken into succulent, flavorful kebabs that don’t need much else.

 You can adjust the ingredients to your taste and add hot red pepper in place of sweet paprika to spice things up.
-You can also add vegetables like cherry tomatoes if you wish.
+You also can add vegetables like cherry tomatoes if you wish.

 - 1 medium onion

 - 1/2 cup plain yogurt (or milk)

 - Wash the chicken in very cold water for several minutes.
 Blot the meat dry on paper towels.
 Cut the meat into bite-sized cubes about the size of large dice.

 - Using the finest grater possible, grate the onion and garlic cloves.
 Pour the pulp and juice into a very fine mesh strainer and using a wooden spoon, press out the juice into a separate bowl.
 Discard the onion and garlic pulp.

 - In a glass or ceramic bowl, combine the onion/garlic juice, yogurt or milk, oil, tomato paste, black pepper, paprika, and salt.
 Add the cubed chicken and toss to coat.
 Cover the bowl and refrigerate it for at least 4 hours, or overnight for the best results.